Canada Emergency Wage Subsidy (CEWS)

 - Employers are encouraged to rehire recently laid-off employees.

-- Employers who do qualify for this program remain eligible for the 10% wage subsidy The amount deemed receivable under the 10% subsidy program will reduce the amount receivable for the 75% program.
+- Employers who do qualify for this program remain eligible for the 10% wage subsidy The amount claimed or intended to be claimed under the 10% subsidy program will reduce the amount receivable for the 75% program.

 - The government recommends businesses set-up direct deposit